daihocmo/learn-vietnamese/docs/guide.md

 ### Ideal ratio between listening and reading

 In the beginner stage I recommend a 7:3 listening to reading ratio.
-This is mainly because listening is the most natural form of the language, so I believe it is essential to prioritise it to make your brain process Japanese more naturally.
+This is mainly because listening is the most natural form of the language, so I believe it is essential to prioritise it to make your brain process Vietnamese more naturally.

 You can start to lower the amount of listening to an equal 5:5 ratio when you get better at Vietnamese.

 ## 1.8 Beginner learning loop